Overview Purchases from UK and EU

 On the Republic of Ireland side, the movement of the goods into the state would comprise an import with VAT arising at the point of entry in normal course to be paid together with customs duty and to be covered by the customs declaration.

-Subject to deferral, the net result on the Irish side is that VAT is technically accounted for in the same way as at present on the due date for VAT next following.
+Subject to the intended more generous deferral by way of postponed accounting, the net result on the Irish side is that VAT would be accounted for, in effect, in the same way as at present on the due date for VAT next following.
 In the same way, if the goods are to be put to a Vatable use as would be the case, a corresponding input credit can be claimed in respect of the import VAT due.